-My 15 months baby wants to have milk from a feeding bottle both day and night.
-I have tried sippy cup and other option, but she refuses them all.
-I think she is now too old for a baby bottle and I also want her to stop feeding at night.
+My 15-month-old baby wants to have milk from a feeding bottle both day and night.
+I have tried a sippy cup and other options, but she refuses them all.
+I think she is now too old for a baby bottle, and I also want her to stop feeding at night.

-Please provide tips on how to make her forget the baby bottle and start using a cup intead.Baby Help Line:
+Please provide tips on how to make her forget the baby bottle and start using a cup instead.

-To wean a baby from the bottle and to a sippy cup, it will certainly be easier to start with introducing the sippy cup at daytime.
+To wean a baby from the bottle and to a sippy cup, it will certainly be easier to start by introducing the sippy cup during the daytime.

 Here are a few tricks you can use to make your baby want to try the cup:

-- Meet other babies that use sippy cups, so that she can watch others using it.
+- Meet other babies that use sippy cups so that she can watch others using them.

 - If you have a fight over her current cup, buy a new one that doesn’t look the same and have a fresh start with all the tips above.

 Once she has started to accept the cup, take away the bottle at daytime first.
 When that works, try offering the cup at night too.
-It is very possible that your baby will stop feeding at night, if she is not offered her beloved bottle.
+It is possible that your baby will stop feeding at night if she is not offered her beloved bottle.

 You can learn more ways to stop bottle feeding or nursing a baby at night here.
-(The article is mostly about breastfeeding at night, but many tips can be used for bottle feeding as well.)
+(The article is mostly about breastfeeding at night, but many tips can also be used for bottle feeding.)

 Who else has a toddler that wants their bottle at night?
 Share your situation or your tips by leaving a comment below.